DOV-Vlaanderen/saga-watem/docs/flanders-tool.md

 A C-factor grid can be computed from:

-- a parcel raster (C calculation based on parcel grid).
+- a parcel raster
-- a parcel shape with an attribute (C calculation shape attribute)
+- a parcel shape (and other data input from Flanders, i.e. GRB, WLAS)

 In the first tool, the [Parcels map](#Parcels-map-generation) is translated according to: